Wamboe/alx-zero_day_12/0x03-git/README.md

-Git exercises to be done here
+Git exercises to be done here.
+Editing this readme file